 I don’t evaluate market competition in term of the number of competitors in the market.
 When determining market competition, I calculate the market saturation percentage.
 This gives you a better idea of a niche market competition.

 Niche market saturation is when the number of players in a market offering products and services to the point the marketplace has been maximized.
 It is very difficult to compete and earn money in these markets.

 You can determine market saturation by dividing the niche market sale to the market value.

-Example: the natural and organic pet food market sales volume is $8.2 billion dollars while the pet food market value is $91 billion dollars.
+Example: the natural and organic pet food market sales volume is $8.2 billion while the pet food market value is $91 billion.
 So, if you divide ($8.2/$91 x 100), the niche market saturation is 0.012%.
 This niche doesn’t even reach 1% of the pet food market.
 The niche market competition is low.

-Never look at competition in term of how many players in the niche market.
+Never look at the competition in terms of how many players in the niche market.
 It doesn’t give you the real market competition.
-It’s better to look at the niche market competition in term of its sale volume verse the market value.
+It’s better to look at the niche market competition in terms of its sale volume verse the market value.
 A niche with a low market share has a lot of room for growth and expansion.
 It is a good niche to build your business.

 The best process to find a profitable niche to launch a business is by doing the top-down approach.
 Start with a market or industry and work your way down.
 First, identify all the niches in the market, then careful research each niche in the market to determine niche market value, trend, popularity, and demand.
 The last step is evaluating the market competition.

 Using the method above, I can build a successful niche website